jlinoff/pam/README.md

 <img src="pam-clone-records-2.png" width="400" alt="clone-records-1">

-#### Method 3: Javascript Approach
+#### Method 3: JSON Approach
 This approach is not going to have any screenshots because it deals with _PAM_ internals and may change from time to time.
 Instead a set of instructions is provided that should allows you to figure it out pretty easily.

-1. Create one record using the menu approach.
+1. Create one record using the menu approach or use one the examples from the "Load" dialogue.
 2. Save the record to a file _without a password_.
    Normally this is a very bad idea because it could expose your data to a hacker so take precautions to protect the file.